SU Planning Resources

 GSOC Acronym (RGB Horizontal .png)

 Linked below are several Girl Scout Branded Word Templates available for service unit or troop use.
 Please ensure these templates are primarily used for events or activities with an audience that is primarily Girl Scout Members and their families.
-For consistency and up to date brand messaging please continue to work with the Membership Team for externally facing recruitment resources.
-Email GSOC MarCom at marcom@girlscoutsoc.org if for program pillar-based or other uniquely branded templates.
+For consistency and up-to-date brand messaging please continue to work with the Membership Team for externally facing recruitment resources.
+Email GSOC MarCom at marcom@girlscoutsoc.org for program pillar-based or other uniquely branded templates.

 GSOC Branded Flyer Template 1 (Word .doc)